TRIGGER WARNING This article or section, or pages it links to, contains information about suicide which may be triggering.

-As humans, we tend to put things into boxes; things we open, hesitate to open or leave un-open.
-These boxes often contain old photos, old school books, memories, nightmares and very often, serious unspoken matters.
-Isn’t it time we broached those ‘taboo’ topics?
+As humans, we tend to put things into boxes; things we open, hesitate to open or leave unopened.
+These boxes often contain old photos, old school books, memories, nightmares, and, very often, serious unspoken matters.
+Isn’t it time we broached those “taboo” topics?

-In the media, Islam and suicide has been unfortunately linked and glamorised, we are led to believe that whilst Islam strongly condemns suicide, somehow, Muslims have become promoters of it.
-Yet worryingly, their mental health is hardly considered or emphasised during reporting, we often come to know months later the person was or is unstable.
+In the media, Islam and suicide have unfortunately been linked and sensationalised.
+We are led to believe that whilst Islam strongly condemns suicide, Muslims have somehow become promoters of it.
+Yet worryingly, their mental health is hardly considered or emphasised during reporting; it is often months later that we come to know the person was or is unstable.

-There are many cases wherein ‘Muslim murderers’ have ended up committing suicide themselves after taking the life of another (usually their loved ones, typically being their spouse, children and parents).
-These murder-suicide cases highlight that those who usually get left behind after a suicide, are also taken by the individual, is this done so their loved ones don’t suffer?
+There are many cases wherein “Muslim murderers” have ended up committing suicide themselves after taking the life of another (usually their loved ones, typically their spouse, children or parents).
+These murder-suicide cases highlight that those who usually get left behind after a suicide, are also taken by the individual.
+Is this done so their loved ones don’t suffer?
 Is it because they can’t bear to be alone any longer?
 Is it because they believe they will be better off dead?

 Just because suicide is haraam (forbidden), it doesn’t mean we should pretend that it does not happen.

 This gets us nowhere.
 Therefore, we should be aware of the thought processes and behaviour leading towards the action, just like with any other haraam committed.
-This is so that we can get a better understanding of this issue and pre-emptive steps could possibly be taken.
+This is so that we can get a better understanding of this issue and possibly take preemptive steps.

 Research by the NHS has found that nearly all completed suicides are among individuals with a mental illness.
 According to the World Health Organisation (WHO), suicide is the second leading cause of death among 15-29 year-olds, and rates are high amongst vulnerable groups who experience discrimination.

 Risk factors for suicide include mental disorders (such as depression, personality disorders, substance abuse, schizophrenia) as well as physical illnesses, e.g. individuals with chronic pain or terminal diagnoses.
-Furthermore, WHO has found that six out of the top 20 countries in the world with the highest suicide rates, are in Europe.
+Furthermore, WHO has found that six out of the 20 countries with the highest suicide rates are in Europe.